ACM-Class-2016/probability-theory-lecture-notes/Lecture Notes/13/lecture-notes13.md

 ### Solution B

 In this subsection, we will introduce a wonderful solution that lays on the basis of **Martingale**.
+We will solve a genaralized version of the problem that **what is the expected toss of getting n consecutive head sides**?

-Supposing that we are doing gambling in a casino, which is merely repeated tossing coins.
-If you bet $x$ Dollars and win, you get $2x$ dollars back, otherwise you lose it.
+Suppose that we are doing gambling in a casino, which is merely repeated tossing coins and the you guess the result.
+If you bet $x$ dollars and win, you get $2x$ dollars back, otherwise you lose it.

-And the strategy of the gamblers is very simple, they keep on betting on the head side with all their fortune.
-At the beginning of each toss, there will be a gambler entering the casino and he won't leave until he bankrupt.
+And the strategy of the gamblers is very simple, they keep on betting on the head side with all their fortune. , so they double their fortune or lose all their money after each round of toss.
+Addtionally, at the beginning of each toss, there will be a gambler entering the casino and he won't leave until he bankrupt.

 Unfortunately, the banker of the casino is very sensitive and he will close the casino if there is one man have win for exactly n times, which means there is n consecutive **head**s finally.

-So when such patterns appears, there must be $n$ gamblers in the casino and there total money is $2^n - 2$ (summarize from $2$ to $2^{n-1}$).
+So when the casino is finally closed, i.e., such patterns appears, there must be $n$ gamblers in the casino and there total money is $2^n - 2$ (summarize from $2$ to $2^{n-1}$ because the last man own \$2, the one by last own \$4).
 Addtionally this is a **martingale** and the expected profit is zero, that means the average loss of the banker is exactly zero!
 Hence, there is expected to be $2^n - 2$ gamblers entering the casino, which means the game last $2^n - 2$ rounds!
 Amazing!

 #### Remark

 ***Such method can apply to any patterns, only modifying the strategy of the gamblers.***

-### Review on Section B
+### Acknowledgement

 I highly recommend the book written by *Matrix67* who is absolutely intelligent in math.
 These two solutions both origin from its contents.
 I also want to thanks for the discussion with *Li WenHao* and *Jin ZhiHan* who lend me a hand in such topic.